b-koopman/MTADelayPredict/docker/README.md

 For downloading realtime gtfs feeds and pushing to S3 for now

 **Build**
+DANGER:  This will expose your MTA KEY and AWS KEY for the IAM to anyone with access to the shell history, and will be stored in one of the docker layers.
+The ideal way to do this is to use the secrets server, but this gets something up and running quickly.

 <code>
 docker build --build-arg mta_api_key=<MTA_API_KEY> --build-arg s3_bucket=<S3_BUCKET> --build-arg aws_access_key_id=<AWS_ACCESS_KEY_ID> --build-arg aws_secret_access_key=<AWS_SECRET_ACCESS_KEY> --tag mtadelaypredict-rt_data:1.0 rt_data/
 </code>